 One thing that we’d been keeping an eye out for was an inexpensive medium piece of luggage to take back home with us.
 We’d purchased a lot of extra candies and fun items, plus gifts for friends and family back home and we didn’t have enough space to pack it all away.
 There were several luggage vendors, but one in particular had a nice looking roller bag that was very reasonably priced, and it was on sale!
 Just as we were about to make the purchase, a customer returned who had just purchased the same exact piece of luggage.
 It was already broken!
 She had made it a few blocks towards her car when a couple of the wheels fell off.
 Yes, not just one wheel broke.
 Needless to say, we didn’t buy any luggage at Takeshita Dori.

 Claire’s in Harajuku wasn’t much different than in the states.
 They offered lots of sale merchandise and adorable sets of earrings and bows, but they also had a lot of unique Japanese styles I’ve never seen in another store, like eggs and fork earrings.

-Socks, leggings, tights, they are all huge in Japan, so we definitely wanted to participate in this culture fad.
+Socks, leggings, tights, they are all huge in Japan, so we definitely wanted to take home a piece of this culture fad.
 Socks are abundant on Takeshita Dori, and for cheap. $2 a pair was average and with a huge variety including Flintstones, candy bars, fruit, paw prints, and much more.
 Both me and the girls chose several of our favorite patterns.

 One thing Takeshita Dori is known for is it’s crepés.
 They are mammoth sized formed into a funnel shape and filled with any number of goodies from sweet to savory.
 They run about $7USD per crepé, but they are filling and delicious!